Men of Color on What It's Like Getting Busted for Weed in Today's New York City

 Frank was brought to the 121st Precinct, given a DAT, and released quickly.
 Normally, a few months later, he’d spend the day sitting in court waiting to pay it off.
 But this time, there was a slight issue: He was on parole for a 2010 gun charge.

-The marijuana possession ticket, as a result, could have dire consequences: “Just for a small nug, you could be back behind bars for a while,” Frank says.
+The marijuana possession ticket, as a result, could have dire consequences—”just for a small nug, you could be back behind bars for a while,” as Frank says.
 (His case is ongoing, which is why he’s unnamed.)

 Compared to the other boroughs, Staten Island might seem quiet.
 With about 500,000 people on the island—many of them white and middle class—and a large NYPD community, the arrest rates here are not astronomical, especially when stacked up against Brooklyn’s population of nearly 2.6 million.